 If you need to contact us in the case of a bereavement then please click here for all our contact details.
-If the office is closed, there will be an answer machine message with the name and the number for our ‘out of hours’ emergency contact.
-Please also leave a message or email the office (click here to send an email) so that the community can support you during this sad and stressful time.
+If the office is closed, then please call the Jewish Joint Burial society immediately who will advise you of what to do.
+Their 24hr number is 0208 989 5252.
+Please also email the office (click here to send an email) so that the community can support you during this sad and stressful time.
 To contact the rabbi please click here.

 Some Useful Information

 The following text has been edited from the pamphlet written by Joyce Rose entitled -‘When Someone Dies’.
 It is very comprehensive so please feel free to print it and read it off-line.

 If you have recently suffered a bereavement and would like to contact someone from the synagogue please click here for our contact details.